MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/aibuilder-processes-and-plug-in-steps-are-turned-off-in-default-solution.md

 ## Symptoms

-You're not able to use AI Builder procesess and plug-ins.
+You're not able to use AI Builder processes and plug-ins.

 ## Cause